 Margaret L. Kripke PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Kripke talks about her shift from research to administration and her "learning curve"as she grappled with leadership.
+In this chapter, Dr. Kripke talks about her shift from research to administration and her "learning curve"as she grappled with leadership.
 She talks about her (exclusively) mentors in leadership and also her participation in a program for women in academic medicine, ELAM, the Executive Leadership in Medicine Program in 1996-1997.
 (She was the only appointee from Texas that year.)
 She describes being interested in "the science of administration."
 She details the lessons she learned during this "phenomenally exciting time"that allowed her to reflect on where she wanted to go with her career.
 She explains her decision to leave her research career, resulting in her 1998 appointment as Vice President for Academic Programs (promoted to Senior Vice President in 1999 and to Executive Vice President in 2001).
 She outlines the principles on which she bases leadership and discusses institutional and cultural changes that evolved after 1996, when Dr. Mendelsohn became president, including a new openness compared to the secrecy of previous administrations.
 She describes how she tried to implement one of her goals as VP for Academic Programs --to "level the playing field"for researchers.
 She talks about her working relationship with Dr. Andrew von Eschenbach, whom Dr. Mendelsohn appointed to Senior VP of Academic Programs.
 She describes the scope of her role as Executive Vice President, emphasizing that she had to become familiar with the clinical side of research, "a completely different culture."

 -